Epson Logo

 5 Ways to Help Teachers with Tech Right Now

-When it comes to planning teacher professional development, says Judy Bowling, media and technology coordinator with Livonia Public Schools in Livonia, MI, this school year has been challenging.
+When it comes to planning teacher professional development, says Judy Bowling, media and technology coordinator with Livonia Public Schools in Livonia, MI, recent school years have been challenging.
 In previous years, district leaders would have used substitutes to free teachers for school day professional development or provided learning opportunities after school hours.
-This year, those options aren’t available; there is a sub shortage, teachers are burned out, and they may not be comfortable with in-person professional development.
+Recently, those options aren’t as available — there is a sub shortage, teachers are burned out, and they may not be comfortable with in-person professional development.

 Here are five ways to help teachers with tech right now.